-- Bachelor of science – Requires completion of the physics core requirements, plus 24 additional credit hours from a mix of required courses and electives in one of two degree option paths.
+- Bachelor of Science – Requires completion of the physics core requirements, plus the additional courses specified in one of two degree option paths.

 In addition, you are allowed free access to laboratories on campus as a physics major.
 It is a common practice for upper-level students to have keys to laboratories, where they can work on their experiments after hours.

 The physics program is designed to prepare you for a variety of career fields, including:

 The physics program also prepares you for graduate and professional schools.
 Graduate study in physics or astronomy are possible, as is enrollment in medical, dental, optometry, or pharmacy school.